-For all sessions, Lighting need to be tested, batteries and cords tested and camera settings adjusted for the environment.
+For all sessions, Lighting needs to be tested, batteries and cords need to be tested and camera settings need to be adjusted for the environment.

 Faces: Making a great family photo sometimes means that I need to tweak a few things.
 Occasionally teeth need to be whitened, eye and forehead wrinkles need to be smoothed, age-spots need to be zapped along with acne and a previous snack might need to be removed from your face or teeth.
 The make-up one person is wearing may need to be balanced with two children pale as porcelain.

 In many cases, I may have a perfect family photo where everyone is looking at me, smiling their best genuine smiles and one person or dog is giving me stink-eye or looking in the opposite direction.
 In those cases, I search through other photos where the lighting is the same so I can make a head swap.
 From there, I need to blend the new head with the photo so it doesn’t look like a cut-out and, on some occasions, fix the lighting as the sun may not be exactly the same on the new head.